 and broadcast during the fourth season.
 A two-part serial originally shown on Disneyland during 1957-58, called An Adventure

 in the Magic Kingdom, was shown on Adventure Time.
 As the name implies, this was an extended commercial for Disneyland.
 For

-the Mickey Mouse Club, there were two new Anything Can Happen Day episodes.
-One of these had the previously-mentioned
+the Mickey Mouse Club, there was a new Anything Can Happen Day episode.
+This had the previously-mentioned

-Darby O'Gill promotion, coupled with a short piece called Cat and Mouse.
-The other used guest performer Duke Art
+Darby O'Gill promotion, coupled with a short piece called Cat and Mouse, which may have been an extended clip from the film.

 The decision to forgo new material and rerun cut down versions of the original shows had a predictable effect on ratings.
 The final